 You can find some murals from the original Baltic sessions and Mextonia mixed in with graffiti and guerrilla murals.

 Read More: Get a full dose of hipsterism, history and Soviet relics with this guide for things to do in Tallinn.
+If you have limited time, you can still squeeze street art into a 1-day Tallinn itinerary.

 These murals seem a perfect fit for this hip and gritty neighborhood.
 Yet, the city was initially very uncomfortable agreeing to the commissioned murals.
 For a city that prides itself on (and gets gobs of tourist income from) its well-preserved UNESCO old town, the notion of spray painting the walls was an anathema.
 Yet, the festival happened.
 So, while it’s possible that Tallinn may never host a huge annual street art festival, like Upfest in Bristol UK, they are making a respectable showing as a street art city.